Rahul-Uoft/Toronto-Shootings-Analysis/README.md

 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

-## Statement of LLM usage
+## Statement on LLM usage

-** ChatGPT, a large language model was used to assist with troubleshooting the coding aspect of this paper.
-A link to the full conversation is included: https://chat.openai.com/share/1a80b8ac-8b57-4cc0-8733-e57fd26b9a6c
+** Statement on LLM usage: ChatGPT, a large language model was used to assist with troubleshooting the coding aspect of this paper.
+A link to the full chat is included: https://chat.openai.com/share/1a80b8ac-8b57-4cc0-8733-e57fd26b9a6c The entire chat history is also included under "inputs/llms/usuage.txt"